 At Star Wars Celebration, it was announced that a third season of an ongoing Star Wars show would be released in 2025, making it the eighth episodic series in the galaxy far, far away to receive that many installments.
 Star Wars Celebration brought a lot of major announcements during the convention's three-day run.
 Fans were treated to Hollywood star Ryan Gosling taking the stage during the confirmation of a new film from Shawn Levy titled Starfighter, a new animated series about Maul set during the rise of the Empire era, and more.

-However, along with the announcements of entirely new projects also came reveals of established shows receiving brand new seasons.
+However, along with the announcements of entirely new projects, there were also reveals of established shows receiving brand new seasons.

 Another Star Wars Receives Three Seasons